openvinotoolkit/openvino/docs/dev/ci/github_actions/reusable_workflows.md

 *Note*: Per the [GitHub documentation](https://docs.github.com/en/actions/using-workflows/about-workflows#about-workflows), all workflows should be placed under [`./.github/workflows`](./../../../../.github/workflows).

-As the reusable workflows are structured and behave like jobs, refer to [this document](./adding_tests.md) to learn more about creating a job and use the information about the reusable workflows to create one.
+As the reusable workflows are structured and behave like jobs, refer to [this document](./adding_tests.md) to learn more about creating a job and use the information about the reusable workflows to make a job into a reusable workflow.